Heat Wave Concert Series Rocks Incirlik Air Base

-The band American Authors performs for attendees at Incirlik Air Base, Türkiye, June 28, 2025.
-The event, sponsored by Armed Forces Entertainment, highlighted the importance of troop morale during extended operations.
-(U.S. Air Force photo by Senior Airman Vaughn Weber)
+USO volunteers serve ice cream to attendees during the Heat Wave Concert Series at Incirlik Air Base, Türkiye, June 28, 2025.
+The event, hosted by the 39th Force Support Squadron and Armed Forces Entertainment, brought the base community together for an evening of entertainment and connection.
+(U.S. Air Force photo by Staff Sgt.
+Brieana E. Bolfing)

 |Date Taken: